 To reduce the number of external components and to simplify the process of determining compensation components, both PWM controllers have internally compensated error amplifiers.
-To make internal compensation possible, several design measures were taken.
+To make internal compensation possible several design measures were taken.

 First, the ramp signal applied to the PWM comparator is proportional to the input voltage provided via the VIN pin.
 This keeps the modulator gain constant with variation in the input voltage.
 Second, the load current proportional signal is derived from the voltage drop across the lower MOSFET during the PWM time interval and is subtracted from the amplified error signal on the comparator input.
 This creates an internal current control loop.
 The resistor connected to the ISEN pin sets the gain in the current feedback loop.
-Equation 6 estimates the required value of the current sense resistor depending on the maximum operating load current and the value of the MOSFET's rDS(ON).
+The following expression estimates the required value of the current sense resistor depending on the maximum operating load current and the value of the MOSFET's rDS(ON).

-$$R{CS} \ge \frac{(I{MAX})(r{DS(ON)})}{32\mu A}$$ (EQ.
+$$R{CS} \ge \frac{(I{MAX})(r{DS(ON)})}{32 \mu A}$$ (EQ.
 6)

-Choosing $R{CS}$ to provide 32 $\mu$ A of current to the current sample and hold circuitry is recommended but values down to 2 $\mu$ A and up to 100 $\mu$ A can be used.
+Choosing RCS to provide $32\mu A$ of current to the current sample and hold circuitry is recommended but can operate down to $2\mu A$ up to $100\mu A$ .

-Due to the current loop feedback, the modulator has a single pole response with -20dB slope at a frequency determined by the load.
+Due to the current loop feedback, the modulator has a single pole response with $-20{dB}$ slope at a frequency determined by the load as shown in Equation 7.